Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/shoulder.jpg)

-###### The shoulder of the Barberini Harp carved as a lion's head, and the gilded transition into the soundbox, Museo Nazionale degli Strumenti Musicali, Roma, 1987.
+###### The gilded shoulder of the Barberini Harp carved as a lion's head, and the gilded decoration on the soundbox, Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***

 ![](/images/soundbox.jpg)

-###### This is the part that, on any harp that is being played, bears the marks of contact with player's arm and shoulder: the lacquer rubs off.
-We also see the stave construction of the soundbox, and we can just about see the curve of the soundboard, made of bent wood.
+###### This is the part that, on any harp that is being played, bears the marks of harp player's arm and shoulder: over time, the lacquer rubs off.
+We also see the stave construction of the soundbox, and we can just about see the curve of the soundboard, which is made of bent wood.
 Barberini Harp, Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***

 ![](/images/soundboard-and-strings.jpg)

-###### The soundboard of the Barberini Harp, with a sound hole and the brace covers showing.
+###### The soundboard of the Barberini Harp, with a sound hole and the tie covers showing.
 The buttons are arranged into three rows, each with its own row of strings.
 Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***

 ![](/images/soundboard-hole-buttons.jpg)

-###### A closer view of the strings, buttons and brace covers on the soundboard of the Barberini Harp.
+###### A closer view of the strings, buttons and tie covers on the soundboard of the Barberini Harp.
 Museo Nazionale degli Strumenti Musicali, Roma,  1987.

 ***

 ![](/images/soundboard-detail.jpg)

-###### The lower portion of the soundboard, missing the brace covers.
+###### The lower portion of the soundboard, missing the tie covers.
 Barberini Harp, Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***